dleo/unifiapi/README.md

 ### Acknowledgements

-This library is heavily inspired by Unifi API (https://dl.ubnt.com/unifi/5.3.8/unifi_sh_api) library, although most concepts have been adjusted to fit to the PHP world.
+This library is heavily inspired by Ubiquiti Networks Unifi API (https://dl.ubnt.com/unifi/5.3.8/unifi_sh_api) library, although most concepts have been adjusted to fit to the PHP world.